juicebox-systems/ceremony/instructions/ceremony.typ

 #steps(
   step(time: "1m", [
-    Inspect the operator and the enironment.
+    Inspect the operator and the environment.

     #checkbox[
       There is a prominent analog clock with a second hand.